1994 Kuril Islands earthquake: Tsunami

 A numerical simulation of the tsunami suggested that the first wave was caused by a significant subsidence north of the Kuril Islands due to the earthquake.

 A peak-to-trough tsunami wave height of 3.46 m was recorded in Hanasaki, Japan.

-This earthquake triggered a tsunami in southern Kuril Islands and Hokkaido.
+This earthquake triggered a tsunami in the southern Kuril Islands and Hokkaido.
 The tsunami run-up height was more than 3 m in Yuzhno-Kurilsk bay and 5 m in Zelenyi Island, Russia.

 The tsunami had a maximum runup height of 10.4 m at the southern part of Dimitrova Bay.